diamond345204/Hello-World/README.md

 # Hello-World

+Hi humans!
+I want to learn the Git.

-My first time to ues GitHub
+This is my first time to use GitHub